Giovanni Battista Caprara: Conclave of 1799–1800

 Caprara participated in the Papal conclave in Venice from November 1799 to March 1800.
-He was one of the cardinals absolutely excluded from consideration as pope as far as the Austrian government was concerned.
+He was one of the cardinals absolutely excluded from consideration as pope, as far as the Austrian government was concerned.
 He himself was a supporter of Cardinal Carlo Bellisomi, and an opponent of Cardinal Alessandro Mattei, who had signed the Treaty of Tolentino with Napoleon.
 Caprara was particularly interested in that treaty, since it had surrendered the Three Legations of the Papal States, including Caprara's native Bologna, to the French.
-During the Conclave, in early January, he approached the Austrian representative, Cardinal František Hrzán z Harras, with the observation that the choice of a person who was not recommended by the Austrian Court (as was Mattei), would make a better impression during negotiations for the return of the Legations.
+During the Conclave, in early January, he approached the Austrian representative, Cardinal František Hrzán z Harras, with the observation that the choice of a person who was not recommended by the Austrian Court (as was Mattei) would make a better impression during negotiations for the return of the Legations.
 Hrzan replied that the Legations had been detached from the Papal States by a solemn treaty which had been signed by the Pope, and that they had been conquered by Austrian troops from the Cisalpine Republic.
 Conquest was a more solid claim.
 According to Cardinal Hrzan's report to the Austrian Emperor, when Cardinal Gregorio Barnaba Chiaramonti began to be talked about seriously on 11 March, his candidacy was resisted by Cardinals Borgia, Doria, Maury, Pignatelli, and Caprara, even up to the final vote.
 Hrzan speculated that the new pope would place little confidence in them.
 After the Conclave, Caprara requested that Hrzan use his influence with the Austrian government to see to it that his income from his benefice at S. Maria della Grazie in Bologna was paid.

 The Emperor Francis wanted the new Pope, Pius VII, to come to Vienna, though the Pope himself was eager to get to Rome, and intended to take the land route through Bologna, Caprara's home.
 This was unacceptable to Austria, which was in possession of Bologna and wanted no unrest.
 Pius was therefore sent by sea to Ancona.
 The Austrians were agitated, moreover, by the fact that Caprara was intriguing to be made Archbishop of Bologna.
 Pius himself, however, assured the Austrian diplomat Filippo Ghislieri that he had never thought seriously about naming Caprara to the vacant See of Bologna.

-Caprara had good relations with Pius VII, with whom he traveled back to Rome.
+Caprara had good relations with Pius VII, with whom he travelled back to Rome.
 During the voyage from Venice to Ancona, Caprara expected to be named Administrator of the diocese of Ancona and subsequently Bishop of the diocese.
 At the end of June 1800, however, Cardinal Bussi de Pretis, Bishop of Jesi, died, and it immediately became the gossip of the Papal Court en route that Caprara was being considered as his successor.
-The Pope appeared to be somewhat disposed to favor the prospect, which was certain enough by 24 July for Caprara to travel to Jesi to take possession of the diocese.
+The Pope appeared to be somewhat disposed to favour the prospect, which was certain enough by 24 July for Caprara to travel to Jesi to take possession of the diocese.
 Caprara's appointment as Bishop of Jesi came on 11 August 1800, when the Pope was in the March of Ancona.